guelfoweb/knock/README.md

 knock Subdomain Scan
 ====================

-Knock is a python script designed to enumerate subdomains on a target domain through a wordlist.
+Knock is a python tool designed to enumerate subdomains on a target domain through a wordlist.

 **Usage**